Ibrahim Elsharkawy

 Cross-Domain Foundation Models

-Building foundation models for scientific point clouds (irregular graphs!) that transfer knowledge across the domains of particle physics, cosmology, and molecular dynamics.
+Foundation models for scientific point clouds that transfer knowledge across particle physics, cosmology, and molecular dynamics.

 Photography